kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 - The **Raspberry Pi** (SBC – Single Board Computer) acts as the **master**.
 It is responsible for high-level tasks such as image processing, object detection, strategy decision-making, and general system coordination.

 - The **Arduino Nano RP2040** (SBM – Secondary Board Microcontroller) acts as the **slave**.
-It is dedicated to real-time control of low-level hardware components, such as driving the servo motor and interpreting incoming instructions from the master.
+It is dedicated to real-time control of low-level hardware components, such as driving the servo motor, ultrasonic sensors, LEGO EV3 DC MOTOR and interpreting incoming instructions from the master.

 ### 🔁 Serial Communication